 If you prefer to shop in person, sit down with those involved (having to use/wear what is bought) for an hour (or three) and make a list of what you need

-and have everyone add what they would like for color, size, etc
+You can have everyone add what they would like for colour, size, etc

-stores like Walmart offer larger bulk packages, which cost much less than individual small packs so even if you are buying for yourself as you enter your last year of university, you will still need enough supplies to get through the entire year and may as well buy it all at once to save even more time, effort and money
+Stores like Walmart in the USA offer larger bulk packages, which cost much less than individual small packs so even if you are buying for yourself as you enter your last year of university, you will still need enough supplies to get through the entire year and may as well buy it all at once to save even more time, effort and money.

-Walmart, Loblaws, T&T and many other stores now have HOME DELIVERY through Instacart.ca in Canada and Instacart.com in the US!
-I will speak only about the Canadian site as I was in Toronto, Ontario and used the service twice over the Christmas 2018 Holiday season (for the first time ever), and it was AWESOME!
+Walmart, Loblaws, T&T and many other stores now have HOME DELIVERY through Instacart.ca in Canada and Instacart.com in the USA!
+I will speak only about the Canadian site as I live in Toronto, Ontario usually; and used the service a few times over the last few years, and it was AWESOME!

-only $3.99CDN for delivery from 1-6 hours the same day, with a 5% service fee on orders over $35 and I added replacement options in my order with my cell number as well
+only $3.99CDN for delivery from 1-6 hours the same day, with a 5% service fee on orders over $35 and you can add possible replacement options in you order ahead of time plus your cell number to reach you for questions and save your order for easy re-ordering next time also

-both times the shopper texted me that they were out of not only the item I wanted but the replacement, so I was able to swap out for other options right then and there
+the shopper can text you if they are out of not only the item you want but the replacement too, so you can swap out for other options right then and there

-it was like my friend was shopping for me and delivered right to my door within the hour
+It was like my friend was shopping for me and delivered it right to my door within the hour

-I haven't used the other stores in my area (it goes by your postal code as to what stores you have access to) but color me IMPRESSED with the service of Instacart.ca most definitely!...*if anyone from Instacart see this - HIT ME UP RE a Sponsorship, Partnership, Affiliate Links, etc PLEASE!
+I haven't used too many different stores in my area (it goes by your postal code as to what stores you have access to) but colour me IMPRESSED with the service of Instacart.ca most definitely so far

-the prices are the same and there are sale items as well as price matching
+the prices are the same as in-store and there are sale items as well as price matching options.
+Just make sure you are on the right country-specific website for that individual store, no matter where you shop!

-a shopper will do the shopping for you from your online order, pack it in bags and your card is charged at checkout, and you drive up to the area reserved for pickup and get it without the need for the too much gas wasted, swearing, hair-loss and middle finger usage joys of shopping in days gone by!
+an employee will do the shopping for you from your online order, pack it in bags, your card is charged at checkout for you automatically, you drive up to the area reserved for pickup and have it loaded to your vehicle without the need for too much wasted gas, swearing, hair-loss and middle finger usage!
+Oh the joys of shopping in days gone by!
 LOL

 open each store flyer in a different window/tab, and go through them one by one, making note of sales on ONLY what you have on your list and take a picture with your phone if you can't print out that flyer, to take to the store with you for price-matching